giulianopz/lfcs/domains/7-bonus-miscellanea/b.md

 You can create your own file from an online template generator: https://www.toptal.com/developers/gitignore

+To check what gitignore rule is causing a particular path to be ignored, run git check-ignore:
+`git check-ignore -v [path/to/check]`

 ## Archive

 Create a zip-archive: `git archive --format zip --output filename.zip master`